June 18th, 2010

 First off, be aware that employers will check your credit report.
 60% of employers run credit checks on job applicants (Society for Human Resource Management), and at the rate of unemployment, its likely to be a higher percentage now.
 Employers run credit checks as part of your background check, and helps employers gauge your financial stability, financial responsibility, and even assess your potential job performance.
 Safe to say, no lying about major negative financial actions.
 Unless you are applying for a financial institution or government position, employers will likely not ask you details of your financial history anyway, so don’t feel the need to bring up last month’s missed credit card payment.
 But if they want to verify key parts of your financial history, don’t lie.
 Be up front and honest; your best bet is to explain how you got into your financial situation and, more importantly, how you overcame it.

 Secondly, clean up your credit report and polish your credit score.
-Check your credit report (AnnualCreditReport.com does it for free) for any errors or misreported credit information.
-Before you head out on the job hunt, dispute any credit inaccuracies on your credit report so you can clear the mistakes as soon as possible and boost your credit score.
+Check your credit report for any errors or misreported credit information.
+Before you head out on the job hunt, dispute any credit inaccuracies on your credit report so you can clear the mistakes as soon as possible and boost your credit health.
 Also, actively work towards a healthier credit score by taking care to never miss a payment on bills, pay late, go over your credit limit, or mishandle your credit.

 The job hunt can be terribly long-drawn and difficult, but its safe to say that any kind of lying during a job interview may very well be your ticket back to the unemployment line.
 In the cutthroat competition of a job market, you need to be at your personal best in your appearance, demeanor, AND your finances if you want to land that job.